AdaCore/why3/doc/syntaxref.rst

 ::

     predicate p (x: t) = x.b

     let f2 (x: t) = x.a <- x.a - 1; assert { p x }; x.a <- 0

-Accessing the record fields, however, does not imply to restore the invariant, in both logic and programs.
+Accessing the record fields, however, does not require restoring the invariant, both in logic and programs.
 For instance, the following function can be verified:

 ::